The technology that’s enabling location intelligence

 Another source of highly accurate 3D data is a technique known as ‘structure from motion’ photogrammetry.
 This technique is particularly used to process data acquired using Unmanned Aerial Vehicle (UAV) or drone technology.
 The technique uses ‘photo-stitching’ to combine multiple images and create a detailed 3D map.

-Because UAVs are able to fly lower than planes, very high resolution datasets are possible using this technique.
+Because UAVs can fly lower than planes, very high-resolution datasets are possible using this technique.
 Many of the providers of UAV surveys offer real-time feeds or frequent revisits.
 This is significant because it allows for the tracking of changes over time known as 4D (3D plus time) or time-series analysis.
 The link below shows a 4D visualisation of the construction of the new campus at the University of Applied Sciences and Arts Northwestern Switzerland.

-For London, the New London Architecture Model is a physical 3D model created using 3D printing from similar sources.
+New London Model is a physical 3D model created using 3D printing from similar sources.
 Additional overlays showing information such as view-sheds, a geographical area that is visible from a location, are projected onto the model using coloured light.

-One of the most innovative applications of such data is where underground services and surface models are combined to aid the detection of underground pipes and cables.
-An example of this is in Rotterdam, where the City has ambitious plans to add all underground assets to its existing 3D Model by 2020.
+Rotterdam Underground Assets Model One of the most innovative applications of such data is where underground services and surface models are combined to aid the detection of underground pipes and cables.
+An example of this is in Rotterdam, where the city had ambitious plans to add all underground assets to its existing 3D Model by 2020.

 Predictive analytics is a term for software that determines patterns in data and predicts future outcomes and trends.
 It is used widely by retailers to make recommendations, forecast trends and target advertising but has increasingly important applications in local authorities.

-Peterborough Council is pioneering the use of predictive analytics and IoT in social care.
+Peterborough Council – predictive analytics and IoT in social care.
 The council is trialling the deployment of a mix of sensors to create IoT networks in the homes of 100 people who require care.
 The systems can be set up to alert carers, by monitoring movement and temperature to identify anomalies in expected parameters.
 The aim of the system is to enable proactive social care.

 Location technology is also being used to help find missing vulnerable people.
 Mindme is a Chichester-based service company that provides location tracking devices to people with dementia.
 If a vulnerable person carrying a Mindme device strays outside of a designated safe area, an alert is sent to their carer who can then easily locate them using the information from the device’s networked GPS unit.
 Virtually designating a place as ‘home’ like this is known as geo-fencing.